sergiodxa/remix-utils/README.md

 > [!NOTE]
 > This depends on `@standard-schema/spec`, and React Router.

-Cookie objects in Remix allows any type, the typed cookies from Remix Utils lets you use Zod to parse the cookie values and ensure they conform to a schema.
+Cookie objects in Remix allows any type, the typed cookies from Remix Utils lets you use any Standard Schema compatible library to parse the cookie values and ensure they conform to a schema.

 ```ts
 import { createCookie } from "react-router";